AvilMey/Sonify-ACTAM/README.md

 -------------

 Once you open the app you will find an image input button where you can upload the image you would like to sonify.
-You have four different synthesized sounds to choose from (Acoustic, Piano, EDM, and Organ).
+You have five different synthesized sounds to choose from (Acoustic, Piano, EDM, Organ and Manual).
 You then have Parameters you
-can control such as the duration of each note, the number of steps you want your image to have and, finally, the threshold value which is going to decide if a pixel is played or not.
+can control such as the duration of each note, the number of stime steps you want your image to have and, finally, the threshold value which is going to decide if a pixel is played or not.
 If its value is 0, all the pixels are going to be played but if it is 1, no pixel will be played.
 Besides the scale that is being played